pyepics/pyepics/doc/advanced.rst

 ``False``, threading will not work.

-Second, if you are using :class:`PV` objects and not making heavy use of the :mod:`ca` module (that is, not making and passing around chids), then the complications below are mostly hidden from you.
+Second, if you are using :class:`PV` objects and not making heavy use of the :mod:`epics.ca` module (that is, not making and passing around chids), then the complications below are mostly hidden from you.
 If you're writing threaded code, it's probably a good idea to read this just to understand what the issues are.